apache/atlas/dev-support/atlas-docker/README.md

    This may take 20 minutes or more the first time you run the command since it will create a Maven repository inside the image as well as checkout the master branch of Atlas.
-Note that by default unit tests are skipped, to run unit tests within the image remove the '-DskipTests' in the Dockerfile
+Note that by default unit tests are skipped, to run unit tests within the image remove the '-DskipTests' in the Dockerfile.
+   Option `--build-arg MVN_JOB=8` to setup -T option when running mvn.
+Default is 1
+   Option `--build-arg BRANCH=master` to setup branch to clone.
+Default is master
 4. When this completes successfully, you can run `docker run -it -p 21000:21000 atlas_docker` to access an Atlas server running inside of a container created from the **atlas_docker** image.
 Alternatively, you can type `docker run -it atlas_docker